A Harder-Narasimhan theory for Kisin modules: Applications to Kisin varieties

 \begin{rem} One reason we are interested in $X^\nu_\cM$ and its connected components is the following.
 If $\fM_{\bF}$ arises from reduction of a crystalline representations with $p$-adic Hodge type $(\mu_{\psi}) \in (\Z^n)^{\Hom(K, \overline{\QQ}_p)}$ with $\mu_{\psi}$ dominant, then the Hodge type of $\fM_{\bF}$ is less than or equal to $\nu = \sum_{\psi \in \Hom(K, \overline{\QQ}_p)} \mu_{\psi}$.
 This is a consequence of local model diagram of \cite[Thm.\ 5.3]{CL2015} combined with the description of the special fiber of the local model in Thm.\ 2.3.5 of \emph{loc.\ cit.}\ (see also Prop.\ 5.4 of \emph{loc.\ cit.}).

 Motivated by modularity lifting techniques, one is interested in the connected components of the moduli space of crystalline representations with $p$-adic Hodge type $(\mu_{\psi})$.
-In the Barsotti-Tate case, the connected components $X^\nu_\cM$ are known to be the same as connected components of the crystalline deformation ring, e.g.\ \cite[\S2.5]{mffgsm}. \end{rem}
+In the Barsotti--Tate case, the connected components $X^\nu_\cM$ are known to be the same as connected components of the crystalline deformation ring, e.g.\ \cite[\S2.5]{mffgsm}. \end{rem}

 \begin{prop} For any point in $\fM \in X^{\nu}_{\cM}(\overline{\F})$ defined over $\F'$, the $($scaled$)$ HN-polygon lies above the Hodge polygon $P_\nu$, i.e., $g \cdot \HN_{\F'}(\fM)(x) \geq \sum_{i \leq x} a_i$, and they have the same endpoints. \end{prop}